kvas-it/pmtk/doc/ppl.rst

     -- Comments start with double dash and go until end of line.
     -- Project id and title:
-    project 2233 "Development of a PPL compiler"
+    Project 2233 "Development of a PPL compiler"

     -- A task with subtasks:
-    task DOC "Documentation"
+    Task DOC "Documentation"
-        INFR "Infrastructure and scripts for rst -> html compilation" -- Implicitly assumes 'task' as the command because we're inside -- another task.
+        INFR "Infrastructure and scripts for rst -> html compilation" -- Implicitly assumes 'Task' as the command because we're inside -- another task.
 Also because of indent the task created by this -- line will be a subtask of DOC.
 So the line is equivalent to:
-        -- task DOC.INFR ....
+        -- Task DOC.INFR ....
         PPL  "PPL general description"
-        COMP "Compiler user manual" (requires DEV.COMP) -- embedded dependency
+        COMP "Compiler user manual" (requires DEV.COMP) -- embedded dependency PARS "Parser internal documentation"

-    tasks:
-    -- Lines without explicit type will be treated as tasks until the mode -- is switched by a similar command
-    DEV "Development"
+    Tasks
+        -- Everything until the end of indent will be a 'Task' DEV "Development"
             SETUP "Setting up the product"

+            LIB   "Library"
+                -- Dependency from other side:
+                DATA "Data model" (required by PARS)
+                PARS "Parser" (-> DOC.PARS, ->)
+                -- '->' is shorthand for 'required by'.
+Just '->' means -- required by the next task.
+                PROC "Processors"
+                    LVL "Levelling"

+            COMP  "Compiler" (estimate: 4d)
+            PDF   "PDF generator" (estimate: 4d 4h)

+    Tasks in DEV.SETUP
+        -- Explicit context to avoid exessive indentation for deeply nested -- items
         VCS "Version control" (estimate: 1h)
         MK  "Makefile" (estimate: 30m) -- estimate
         VE  "Virtual environment setup (Just add the section to the makefile)" (estimate: 10m)
         -- Text inside quotes can span multiple lines.
 This is treated as -- if it was all on one line and the lines are joined stripping -- extra spaces.
         TST "Unit testing" (estimate: 30m, requires MK) -- Estimate and dependency.
 Not fully qualified names can be used -- as long as they can be unambiguously resolved.
 Colons after -- 'estimate' and 'requires' are optional.
 Canonically there is a -- colon after 'estimate' and no colon after 'requires' because -- this is easier to read.

-        LIB   "Library"
-            DATA "Data model" (required by PARS) -- dependency from other side PARS "Parser"
-            PROC "Processors"
-                LVL "Levelling"

-        COMP  "Compiler" (estimate: 4d)
-        PDF   "PDF generator" (estimate: 4d 4h)

-    estimates:
-    -- Now default becomes estimates
+    Estimates
         DOC
             INFR: 30m
             PPL: 8h
             COMP: 4h 30m
         DEV
             DATA, PARS, PROC: 2d -- estimating multiple tasks at once

-    dependencies:
+    Dependencies
-    -- And now dependencies
+        -- And now dependencies (colon is not required but canonical since it's -- good for readability).
         DOC <- SETUP.MK
-        INFR -> PPL, COMP -- multiple dependants
+            INFR -> PPL, COMP -- multiple dependants DEV
-    DEV
             SETUP -> LIB, COMP, PDF
                 VCS -> MK -> TST -- such syntax might be useful for long chains COMP, PDF <- LIB
             LIB
                 PROC requires DATA, PARS -- 'requires' is an alias for '<-'

-    dependency INFR <- VE
+    Dependency INFR <- VE
     -- Not qualified ids are ok as long as there's no ambiguity.
 If ambiguity -- is possible but can be resolved, a warning can be generated.
 Ambiguity -- can be eliminated by adding more parents or by prefixing the id with